-6-11.4.1.3 Sprinkler Protection.
+6-12.4.1.3 Sprinkler Protection.

 Install sprinkler systems suitable for a corrosive environment, in accordance with NFPA 13.

-6-11.5 Spill Containment.
+6-12.5 Spill Containment.

 Provide spill containment for flammable and combustible liquids, hazardous materials, and hazardous waste in accordance with NFPA 30.

+6-12.6 Prefabricated Structures.

-6-11.6 Prefabricated Structures.
-Prefabricated structures (which may be portable) are an acceptable means of storing flammable and hazardous materials and hazardous waste provided they meet the requirements of NFPA 30, section entitled "Hazardous Materials Storage Lockers" (paragraph 4.6 of the 2000 edition to provide a reference).
+Prefabricated structures (which may be portable) are an acceptable means of storing flammable and hazardous materials and hazardous waste provided they meet the requirements of NFPA 30, section entitled "Hazardous Materials Storage Lockers" (paragraph 6.6 of the 2003 edition to provide a reference).

-6-11.7 Outdoor Storage Limitations and Separation.
+6-12.7 Outdoor Storage Limitations and Separation.

 Flammable and combustible liquid outdoor storage includes any storage that is covered by a roof to provide weather protection for containers.
 The same area may have one or two (but no more than two) walls.
-Flammable and combustible liquid outdoor storage area must not be more than 122 m long or wide (400 ft) and each area must be separated by 30.5 m (100 ft).
+Flammable and combustible liquid outdoor storage area must not be more than 122 m (400 ft) long or wide and each area must be separated by 30.5 m (100 ft).
 No container or portable tank in a pile must be more than 61 m (200 ft) from a 12.2 m (40-ft) wide minimum fire lane to permit approach of fire control apparatus under all weather and ground surface conditions.
-Fire hydrants must be located in accordance with the NFPA, but must not be more than 61 m (200 ft) apart.
+Fire hydrants must be located in accordance with NFPA 24, but must not be more than 91 m (300 ft) apart.

-6-11.8 Electric Wiring and Equipment.
-Where flammable liquids are dispensed or transferred between containers, electric wiring and equipment must be suitable for hazardous (classified) locations in accordance with NFPA 70.
-Where flammable liquids are not dispensed or transferred between containers, ordinary (not classified) locations for electrical equipment must be provided.
+6-12.8 Electric Wiring and Equipment.

+Where flammable liquids are dispensed or transferred between containers, electric wiring and equipment must be suitable for classified locations in accordance with NFPA 70.
+Where flammable liquids are not dispensed or transferred between containers, unclassified locations for electrical equipment may be provided.

+6-12.9 Ventilation.

-6-11.9 Ventilation.
-To maintain a continuous low level flammable vapor concentration, design and install mechanical ventilation system with 0.03 cu m/min/m2 (1 cfm/min/ft2) airflow of floor area.
+To maintain a continuous low level flammable vapor concentration, design and install mechanical ventilation system with 0.3 cu m/min/m2 (1 cfm/ft2) airflow of floor area.
 The ventilation fan motors should be classified for ordinary locations.